 3. Picture Frame to an Earring Holder

-Once a picture frame breaks or the glass cracks, what do you do with it?
+Once an old picture frame breaks or the glass cracks, what do you do with it?
 Most people would throw it out.
-However, this repurposing idea will help you breathe new life into your old picture frame.
+However, you can repurpose the old picture frame and this will help you breathe new life into your old picture frame.
 You don’t need a lot of materials for this project once you get the picture holder.
 You’ll need a stapler, staples, and wire.
 You can have it standing up and leaning back against a wall, or you can hang it.

 The larger your earrings are, the fewer layers you’ll be able to add to your picture frame or they’ll tangle.